+Preventive Measures:

-Preventive Measures: Clean hands regularly with an alcoholbased hand rub, or wash thoroughly with soap and water.
-Clean surfaces regularly with recommended disinfectants (70% Ethyl Alcohol or 0.5% bleach solution).Avoid touching eyes, nose and mouth with contaminated hands.
-Practice respiratory hygiene by coughing or sneezing into a bent elbow or tissue and then immediately dispose off.
-Wear a medical/surgical mask if you have respiratory symptoms and perform hand hygiene after disposing off of the mask.
+- 1. Clean hands regularly with an alcohol-based hand rub, or wash thoroughly with soap and water. - 2.
+Clean surfaces regularly with recommended disinfectants (70% Ethyl Alcohol or 0.5% bleach solution). - 3.
+Avoid touching eyes, nose and mouth with contaminated hands. - 4.
+Practice respiratory hygiene by coughing or sneezing into a bent elbow or tissue and then immediately dispose off. - 5.
+Wear a medical/surgical mask if you have respiratory symptoms and perform hand hygiene after disposing off of the mask. - 6.
 Maintain a minimum of mandatory one meter or three feet distance from individuals with respiratory symptoms.
-Healthcare workers are required to select and use appropriate PPE.